grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 		* this section includes the post stilt city damaged floating in the water column section at an angle section
 		* This section runs right to the end of the chapter -- could probably cut 10k words or so here.
 		* maybe you can just end this section with the Grackle being depth-charged.
 The idea being that they _could_ be finished (though obviously this is a hope of the characters, not something the reader would believe -- an interesting disctinction of things in the macguffin territory)
+			* Depth-charging happed around chap 6, line 674
+			* would need some editing to make the Prospect think the Grackle might be sunk
 	* [ ] the bicycle race (you'll have to grep out 'bicycle' and 'bike' references)
 		* [ ] Bicycles mentioned in first chapter
 		* [ ] There is a reference to the bicycles chained up in the hold at word 4427